alexmcdonald11/apiops/README.md

 # APIOps Respository

-Based on apiops repo: https://github.com/Azure/apiops
+Based on azure apiops: https://github.com/Azure/apiops

 # About this tool